crowdAI/train-schedule-optimisation-challenge-starter-kit/README.md

 By the way, we provide [sample solutions](problem_instances/sample_solutions) to seven of the nine problem instances.
 These seven solutions are also available as a [sample submission](problem_instances/sample_solutions/sample_submission.json).
 You may use these solutions to test the submission workflow and verify the data models.
 You must not use them as a basis for your solver, however, see the according [challenge rules](https://www.crowdai.org/challenges/train-schedule-optimisation-challenge).

+The goal is to create a submission with as small an evaluator value as possible.

 ## What can I find in this Repo?

 * In the [Documentation](documentation) folder you find all documentation texts, such as